adultdate/filament-calendar/README.md

 ```

 ## Calendar events
-As seen above, the calendar expects `CalendarEvent` objects, which are configurable ValueObjects that help you build the required calendar object.
+As seen above, the filament-calendar expects `CalendarEvent` objects, which are configurable ValueObjects that help you build the required filament-calendar object.

 For this purpose, we have an `Eventable` interface which you can add to **any class** that you want to be able to display as an event in your calendars.